-EPAS 2024, Vol II, Chapter 1 EPAS 2024, Vol II, Chapter 5 - General Aviation
+EPAS 2025, Vol II, Chapter 1

 Systemic issues are system-wide problems that affect the aviation system.
-These problems may be related to an array of factors, including but not limited to human performance, competence of personnel, socio-economic factors or to deficiencies in organisational processes and procedures, whether at authority or industry level.
-Any such problems might contribute towards unwanted incidents or accidents if kept unnoticed and unmanaged.
+These problems may be related to an array of factors, including but not limited to human factors and human performance, socio-economic factors or to deficiencies in organisational processes and procedures, whether at authority or industry level.
+Any such problems might contribute towards unwanted incidents or accidents if disregarded or not properly managed.